HackBugs/Git-and-GitHub-Commands/README.md

 give error and also my team would be use mac os or linux or windows when i try to set up environment can get error

 thats why we use of "Docker"

+with docker can build the container and of container we can make duplicate containers and can use of that container to build and deploy projects without environment issues